 - The UC Libraries automatically pay at least the first $1000 of the article processing charge (APC).
 UC has also negotiated a discounted APC rate for many journals.
 Funding is handled through the publisher's manuscript system.

-- If there’s any remaining balance due on the APC, the publisher payment system will ask UC authors if they have grant funding available to cover the balance.
+- If there’s a remaining APC balance after the UC payment, the publisher payment system will ask UC authors if they have grant funding available to cover the balance.
 This cost-sharing model is designed to enable the UC libraries to stretch their available funds and help as many authors as possible.

 - If an author does not have grant funds to cover that difference, the UC libraries will pay the entire article processing charge on their behalf, ensuring that lack of research funds does not present a barrier for UC authors who wish to publish open access.